Members of the Order

 Michelle is the 8th superior of the Order - Presiding Sister

-Michelle Heyne, OA brings empathy, humor, and a solid grounding in ecclesiology and effective organizational dynamics to her work as a trainer and consultant.
+Sister Michelle brings empathy, humor, and a solid grounding in ecclesiology and effective organizational dynamics to her work as a trainer and consultant.
 She is committed to helping parish leaders bring about effective change by developing the skills they need to make the most of the gifts they already have.
-She has worked as a financial services executive for over 25 years and served as a parish lay leader for 15.
-Michelle lives in Seattle.

-Writing: In Your Holy Spirit: Traditional Spiritual Practices in Today's Christian Life, Understanding from Within: Working with Religious Systems, OD Practitioner, with Robert Gallagher, January 2015; “Quality & Empowerment: Organization Development at WomenRising 1992 – 2016.”, OD Practitioner, with Robert Gallagher, Spring 2016.
+Writing: The Shaping the Parish Series of books (with Robert Gallagher) providing a broad introduction to parish development.
+Her book focused on individual spirituality, In Your Holy Spirit: Traditional Spiritual Practices in Today's Christian Life, is a helpful formation resource that’s been used in different kinds of parishes around the country.
+Understanding from Within: Working with Religious Systems, OD Practitioner, with Robert Gallagher, January 2015; “Quality & Empowerment: Organization Development at WomenRising 1992 – 2016.”, OD Practitioner, with Robert Gallagher, Spring 2016.
 Saint Paul's, Seattle: Growth & Decline, with Robert Gallagher (a related web page).
-A Wonderful and Sacred Mystery: A Practical Theology of the Parish Church, with Robert Gallagher

 Lowell Grisham, OA